-- To summarize and comprehend reading passages at the 1500-2000 word vocabulary level - To interpret meanings of new and more difficult words using contextual clues and word families - To apply context-driven strategies when a word has multiple dictionary entries - To recall and identify synonyms, antonyms, prefixes, suffixes, as well as idioms and collocations - To respond to recall and inference questions and draw conclusions from texts - To examine a text using a variety of strategies (skimming, predicting, visualization, and making inferences) - To demonstrate summarizing and paraphrasing of reading passages - To explain main ideas and major and minor details - To organize main events in sequential order - To construct individual connectedness with the readings as well as devise and defend opinions - To illustrate note-taking strategies such as underlining, annotating, and outlining to improve comprehension application.
-Focus will also be placed on authentic auditory input to simulate real life conversations.
-Upon successful completion of this course, students will be able to perceive different American English sounds more accurately, use them in various controlled and uncontrolled contexts, and learn basic idioms, phrasal verbs, and fixed expressions in the context of story-retelling.
+- To summarize and comprehend reading passages at the 1500-2000 word vocabulary level - To interpret meanings of new and more difficult words using contextual clues and word families - To apply context-driven strategies when a word has multiple dictionary entries - To recall and identify synonyms, antonyms, prefixes, suffixes, as well as idioms and collocations - To respond to recall and inference questions and draw conclusions from texts - To examine a text using a variety of strategies (skimming, predicting, visualization, and making inferences) - To demonstrate summarizing and paraphrasing of reading passages - To explain main ideas and major and minor details - To organize main events in sequential order - To construct individual connectedness with the readings as well as devise and defend opinions - To illustrate note-taking strategies such as underlining, annotating, and outlining to improve comprehension

 This course is designed for pre-intermediate learners of ESL.
 It provides instruction on recognizing and pronouncing the individual and combined sounds of English and differentiating sounds that are often confusing to ESL students.
-The learner will further organize stress and intonation in conversation, and grammar structures will be recycled for clearer